TristanRhodes/fizzbuzz-techtest/README.md

 Make sure all your work is commited to your local repository.
 Zip the entire folder (including .git) and email back to your recruitment consultant.

+## Notes
+Just writing the code was easier than importing [Enterprise FizzBuzz](https://github.com/clementi/EnterpriseFizzBuzz), otherwise I would have done that. :)

+## Usage
+This implementation is a .Net console app.
+Input is assumed as a command line list of space seperated values, with the only user input required to exit the application after running.

+To run, either add values such as "1 3 5 7 9 10 11 17 30" in the debug command line arguments and run in visual studio or run the statement:

+> .\fizzbuzz.exe 1 3 5 7 10 11 17 30